2027 Men's Rugby World Cup – Regional play-off and Final Qualification Tournament: Final Qualification Tournament

 The Final Qualification Tournament was a round-robin tournament hosted at a neutral venue in Dubai, where the winner qualified for the World Cup.

-The four participating teams were made up of two spots directly from regain qualifications; the fifth place team from Europe (Europe 5) and the third placed team from South America (Sudamérica 3).
+The four participating teams were made up of two spots directly from regional qualifications; the fifth place team from Europe (Europe 5) and the third placed team from South America (Sudamérica 3).
 The two remaining spots were made up via cross-regional play-offs; the winner of the Asia / Africa play-off and the loser of the Pacific / Sudamérica qualifying play-off.

 Teams

 Six teams progressed to the regional play-off and Final Qualification Tournament stages for the final two non-regional seeds in the World Cup.

 (World rankings are as per date progressing to the play-off phase.)